CoordSpace/adblock-control/README.md

 # Adblock Control

-A super-simple golang webapp for temporarily disabling a self-hosted instance of the [Pi-Hole](https://pi-hole.net/) adblocker.
+A simple golang webapp for temporarily disabling a self-hosted instance of the [Pi-Hole](https://pi-hole.net/) adblocker.

 Useful for when a family member needs to quickly make an order from a retailer that pins their site functionality on 3rd-party services that threaten your ambient privacy online.
-(I'm looking at you Lowes, Macy's, JCPenney, CVS, Target, etc)
+(I'm looking at you Lowes, Macy's, JCPenney, & CVS)

-Intended for use in combination with Docker and a reverse proxy such a [Traefik](https://docs.traefik.io/) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy).
+Intended for use in combination with Docker and a reverse proxy such as [Traefik](https://docs.traefik.io/) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy).

 ![UI Interaction](https://thumbs.gfycat.com/AridEasyBoa-small.gif)